Dheeraj-Kumar2004/Knowledge-base-Search-Engine/README.md

 - RESTful endpoints using FastAPI for file uploads, question queries, document management, with business logic for processing.

 ### Processing Layer
-- Uses PyPDF for text extraction, LangChain for chunking, and OpenAI APIs for embeddings and language modeling.
+- Uses PyPDF for text extraction, LangChain for chunking, and Gemini APIs for embeddings and language modeling.

 ### Storage Layer
 - Stores uploaded files locally, maintains in-memory vector stores for fast retrieval, and optionally persists metadata.